 - Wood grain filler – If your cabinet is made of an open-grained wood like oak or mahogany, you may need to fill in the large pores for as smooth a surface as possible.
 Wood grain filler can flatten out any large holes, so you can apply your finish evenly.

-- SPECIALLY FORMULATED FOR DEEPER PENETRATION - Our small particle size gel formula penetrates and seals the pores minimizing the absorption of your primer and paint.
+- SPECIALLY FORMULATED FOR DEEPER PENETRATION - Our small particle size gel formula penetrates and seals the pores minimizing the absorption of your clear topcoat.

-- DESIGNED WITH EVERYONE IN MIND: From the DIYer to the contractor this is the perfect product to fill the grain and seal the pores of wood before painting to get a smooth finish on oak, ash, mahogany, walnut and other porus woods.
-A favorite product for cabinet and vanity refinishing, millwork, and furniture refinishing.
-For that glass smooth finish, start and finish all your wood projects with Aqua Coat.
+- DESIGNED WITH EVERYONE IN MIND: From DIYers to contractors this is the perfect product to fill the grain and seal the pores of wood before or after staining or on raw wood to get a smooth finish on oak, ash, mahogany, walnut and other porous woods.
+A favorite product for tabletops, desktops, cabinets, vanities, millwork, pianos and guitars.
+For that glass smooth finish, start and finish all your hard to fill wood projects with Aqua Coat

-- WATERBORNE AND ECO- FRIENDLY: Our entire line of products are low VOC, Non-Flammable, Non-combustible, Low Odor, Fast Drying, Easy to Apply, Easy Sanding, excellent adhesion, Water Clean Up, Environmentally Friendly.
+- WATERBORNE AND ECO- FRIENDLY: Our entire line of products are MADE IN THE USA, low VOC, low odor, non-flammable, non-combustible, water-based fast drying, easy to apply, easy sanding, excellent adhesion, water clean up, environmentally friendly.
 This makes it the healthier option for your employees and your family.
 Achieve that beautiful glass smooth finish while keeping the environment and your health in mind.

-- VERSATILE AND COMPATIBLE WITH OTHER PRODUCTS: Filling your wood grain before you paint or lacquer not only creates that beautiful smooth finish you are looking to achieve it will also seal the pores and help minimize absorption of your top coat, this leads to less coats of paint or lacquer needed saving you time and money.
-Our grain fillers are compatible with oil-based and water based primers, lacquers and paints.
-Aqua Coat White Grain Filler can be mixed with any water soluble pigments/dyes.
+- VERSATILE AND COMPATIBLE WITH OTHER PRODUCTS: Filling your wood grain before you stain not only creates that beautiful smooth finish you are looking to achieve it will also seal the pores and help minimize absorption of your top coat, saving you time and money.
+Aqua Coat Clear Grain Filler can be mixed with water soluble pigments/dyes.

 - Wood putty – If you’re restoring an older cabinet full of dents and nicks, you can use wood putty to flatten out small imperfections before sanding.